Baby

 It’s tempting to leave the gate open when you’re home, but this defeats its purpose.
 Always close and lock the gate when it’s not in use.

-See also The Soothing Power of Baby Lullabies: A Guide for New Parents
+See also Baby-Led Weaning: A Comprehensive Guide for Parents

 FAQs about Baby Gates